Monty Python Invitational

 If you are clear, I will probably give between a 28 (borderline) and 30 (perfect, you've done something laudable, or I learned something).
 If you are not clear, I will probably give you between a 26 and a 27.5.
 Any points lower than 26 will be for punitive reasons (overt aggression or rudeness, problematic, etc).

-I love debate and hope you do too.
+I think debate has a lot of potential for good, but it's going to take effort from both of us to ensure that it's reached.
 Ask me questions after round if you want.
 Just don't argue about the decision.